研究社 新英和中辞典

 I find the flutter of a campfire to be soothing like a lullaby.

-The flutter of her fan was elegant.
+The flutter of the geisha's fan was elegant.

 The flutter of your legs will propel you through the water, when you execute a proper flutter kick.